wp-plugins/wp-theater/readme.txt

 [vimeo group]GroupID[/vimeo]
 `

-**NOTICE -- YouTube has depreciated the api (v2) used by this plugin.
-They will shut down that API version in April 2015.
-There will be an update before then but it will require a simple API key for continued use.**
+**NOTICE -- YouTube has depreciated their v2 API.
+It is highly recommended that you enable the v3 API to avoid and depreciation issues in the future.**

 == Frequently Asked Questions ==